jwodder/versioningit/docs/configuration.rst

 ``versioningit`` provides one ``onbuild`` method, ``"replace-version"`` (the default).
-It scans a given file for a line matching a given regex and inserts the project version into the first line that matches.
+It scans a given file for a line matching a given regex and inserts the project version (or other templated string) into the first line that matches.
 The method takes the following parameters:

 ``source-file`` : string
     *(required)* The path to the file to modify, relative to the root of your